by Sophia Dutton

 Seeing somebody who shares a crucial part of your identity in a position of power can have a greater impact than you might realise – on staff motivation, retention, satisfaction and productivity.

-The empowering impact of a diverse leadership team is further reflected in video interviews we posted earlier this year – as part of a series of conversations about diversity and inclusion conducted for us by one of our founders Vanessa Johnson-Burgess.
+The empowering impact of a diverse leadership team is further reflected in video interviews we posted earlier this year – as part of a series of conversations about diversity and inclusion conducted by Inclusive Recruiting’s MD Vanessa Johnson-Burgess.

 One of the questions Vanessa put to the participating professionals was: